 At the M&J Home Cooking Country Buffet in Snellville, Georgia, a 71-year-old restaurant customer was struck and killed when the driver of a BMW SUV, who was attempting to park in the lot, came crashing into the buffet.
 As a startled witness described it, “the wall exploded” and the SUV ended up about 20 feet inside the restaurant’s interior.
 The driver claimed he inadvertently pressed the accelerator instead of the brake pedal.

 According to the Kansas City Star, Cumberland Farms, a convenience store chain with over 500 locations, had endured 485 storefront accidents between 2000 and 2009.
 In 2010, a 43-year-old woman was killed when a vehicle crashed through the front of one of these locations.
-Her family pursued a case of wrongful death against Cumberland Farms for failing to properly protect customers against such incidents and was awarded $32.4 million in addition to interest.
+Her family pursued a case of wrongful death against Cumberland Farms for failing to properly protect customers against such incidents and was awarded $32.4 million in addition to interest by working with a wrongful death lawyer.

 Who Drives Through Storefronts?